How To Measure Your Posts & Post Caps

 This diagram shows you how a Nominally measured 6x6 wooden post actually measures 5-1/2" x 5-1/2".

-Vinyl posts are used with post caps more frequently when compared to plain wooden posts because not only do they look much better, they typically will last much longer and pair perfectly with your post cap.
-When using vinyl posts though, measuring can be somewhat tricky depending on what type of post cap you desire to use.
+Vinyl posts are used with post caps more frequently when compared to plain wooden posts because they look much better and typically will last much longer and pair perfectly with your post cap.
+When using vinyl posts, though, the measuring can be somewhat tricky depending on what type of post cap you desire to use.

 When measuring your vinyl post for an internal post cap, it is important to take note of the wall thickness.
-This is because depending on which type of vinyl post you are using and what the wall thicknesses are, you may need a different size internal post cap.
-To measure which size internal post cap you will need, measure your post from the inner wall of one side to the inner wall of the opposing side (as demonstrated below).
+This is because depending on the type of vinyl post you are using and the wall thicknesses, you may need a different size internal post cap.
+To measure which size internal post cap you need, measure your post from the inner wall of one side to the inner wall of the opposing side (as demonstrated below).

 If you are measuring your vinyl post for an external post cap, measuring will be much more simplified.
-This is because external post caps sit on the outside of the post, therefor you need not worry about your post's wall thickness.
-Simply measure from the outer edge of your post to the outer edge of the opposing side (as demonstrated below).
-If done properly, these measurments will accurately provide you with the information needed to pair the post cap with its corresponding post size.
+This is because external post caps sit outside the post; therefore, you need not worry about your post's wall thickness.
+Measure from the outer edge of your post to the outer edge of the opposing side (as demonstrated below).
+If done properly, these measurements will accurately provide you with the information needed to pair the post cap with its corresponding post size.

-This diagram is for measuring Internal Post Caps and shows you that you need to accurately measure the length spanning from the inner edge on one side to the inner edge of the opposing side.
+This diagram is for measuring Internal Post Caps and shows that you need to accurately measure the length spanning from the inner edge of one side to the inner edge of the opposing side.

-This diagram is for measuring External Post Caps and shows you that you need to accurately measure the length spanning from the outer edge on one side to the outer edge of the opposing side.
+This diagram is for measuring External Post Caps and shows that you need to accurately measure the length spanning from the outer edge of one side to the outer edge of the opposing side.